deepfence/golang_deepfence_sdk_ts/client/docs/ControlsFilesystemTracerConfig.md

 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetMonitoredFiles

-`func (o *ControlsFilesystemTracerConfig) GetMonitoredFiles() []ControlsMonitoredFilesConfig`

-GetMonitoredFiles returns the MonitoredFiles field if non-nil, zero value otherwise.

-### GetMonitoredFilesOk

-`func (o *ControlsFilesystemTracerConfig) GetMonitoredFilesOk() (*[]ControlsMonitoredFilesConfig, bool)`

-GetMonitoredFilesOk returns a tuple with the MonitoredFiles field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetMonitoredFiles

-`func (o *ControlsFilesystemTracerConfig) SetMonitoredFiles(v []ControlsMonitoredFilesConfig)`

-SetMonitoredFiles sets MonitoredFiles field to given value.

-### SetMonitoredFilesNil

-`func (o *ControlsFilesystemTracerConfig) SetMonitoredFilesNil(b bool)`

- SetMonitoredFilesNil sets the value for MonitoredFiles to be an explicit nil

-### UnsetMonitoredFiles
-`func (o *ControlsFilesystemTracerConfig) UnsetMonitoredFiles()`

-UnsetMonitoredFiles ensures that no value is present for MonitoredFiles, not even an explicit nil
 ### GetNodeId

 `func (o *ControlsFilesystemTracerConfig) GetNodeId() string`